Quickstart guide for developing automations

 Errors

-Not working?
+Error: Not working?
 You may need to update your session's Language Mode.

-For the installer to work correctly, your PowerShell session's language mode will need to be set to FullLanguage.
+Solution: For the installer to work correctly, your PowerShell session's language mode will need to be set to FullLanguage.
 To check your session's language mode, run the following in your PowerShell window: ps $ExecutionContext.SessionState.LanguageMode.
 To run the installer, your session's language mode will need to be FullLanguage.
 If it's not, you can set your session's language mode to FullLanguage with the following command: ps $ExecutionContext.SessionState.LanguageMode = "FullLanguage"

 1. Download and install Deno.
 Refer to Install Deno for more details.

-2. Verify that Deno is installed and in your path:
+2. Verify that Deno is installed and in your path.

 $ deno --version